isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/connected-tv-setup.md

 ## Configure the Ad

 * Basic: Name your ad.
 No clickthrough functionality available for this unit.
-* [Pixel:](3rd-party-tracking-adserving/tracking-pixels.md)Add in any 3rd party tracking pixels.
+* [Pixel:] (3rd-party-tracking-adserving/tracking-pixels.md)Add in any 3rd party tracking pixels.
 Note that all Connected TV pixels **should not be SSL compliant** as SSL compliant pixels on Connected TV will cause large discrepancies between your 3rd party ad-server reporting and TubeMogul's platform reporting.

 **Save and Submit for Review**